ibm-cloud-docs/security-services/prereqs.md

 ## Optional planning information
 {: #css-optional-plan}

-The following items are not required for core security services deployable architecture, but might support your deployment.
+The following items are not required for {{site.data.keyword.name-da}} deployable architecture, but might support your deployment.

 - Install the {{site.data.keyword.cloud_notm}} CLI Project plug-in by running the `ibmcloud plugin install project` command.
 For more information, see the [Project CLI reference](/docs/cli?topic=cli-projects-cli).
 - Familiarize yourself with the [Customization options](/docs/security-services?topic=security-services-customize-css).